nivedha02/Color-detection/README.md

 # Color_detection

-## Color dectection is done with the follow steps
+Color detection is done by reading a image,comparing it with  the data set and then identifying it.

-* Reading image
-* comparing with data set
 <br/>

  **Step-by-step procedure is given in [color.ipynb file](https://github.com/nivedha02/Color-detection/blob/main/color.ipynb)** <br />